BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I found a CodePen project to try replicating on CodePen.
 The biggest challenge was the top of the logo.
 One of the details did not appear when I test my project.
 The issue came from one of the hex codes for one of the details.
 I comment out the rest of my code to best spot the issue and looked over each CSS property to find it.
 I added an extra number in one of the hex codes.
 Once I removed the extra number, the top detail appeared.

 **Link(s) to work**: [Daily CSS Images Challenge Day 32 Angular Logo](https://codepen.io/BritishPandaChick/full/QqPYJv/)

+### Day 68: October 23, 2017

+**Today's Progress**: Made the Vue JS logo for Daily CSS Images challenge.

+**Thoughts** I never heard of Vue JS before so I read a bit about it in the link included from the e-mail.
+This project was another opportunity to play around with the shapes.
+It took a couple of tries, but I eventually found the right shapes for the logo.
+Even after I figured out the right measurements for the triangles, I still played around with the sizes of the shapes to try out different combinations.

+**Link(s) to work**: [Daily CSS Images Vue JS logo Day 33](https://codepen.io/BritishPandaChick/full/RLmMbw/)